-One financial option the Board of Education is considering for funding the recommended projects is the issuance of School Fire Prevention and Safety bonds.
-CCSD59 will hold a public hearing regarding the issuance of School Fire Prevention and Safety bonds not to exceed $39 million for funding of the capital projects on Monday, December 9, 2019, at 7:00 p.m. at the Professional Development and Administration Center located at 1001 Leicester Road in Elk Grove Village.
+As part of the financial options the board of education is considering for funding the recommended projects, CCSD59 held a public hearing regarding the issuance of School Fire Prevention and Safety bonds not to exceed $39 million for funding of the capital projects on Monday, December 9, 2019.

-At the January 13, 2020, Board of Education meeting, the board will revisit the construction and finance options and make a final determination of the bond parameters and the FY21 Capital Improvement projects to be completed.
+At the January 13, 2020, board of education meeting, the board will continue to revisit and discuss the construction and finance options and the FY21 Capital Improvement projects to be completed.

 For additional information and details about the CCSD59 Updated Capital Projects Plan, financing options, and process, click here.